arjfabian/attack-arena/README.md

 - Automated attack orchestration
 - Custom Kibana dashboards for each tactic

+## Disclaimer

+⚠️ **This lab is for authorized security testing and educational purposes only.**

+Do not use techniques demonstrated here against systems you don't own or have explicit permission to test.
+Unauthorized access to computer systems is illegal.

 ## Licensing

-This project is licensed under the **MIT License** - see the [LICENSE](https://www.google.com/search?q=LICENSE) file for details.
-Essentially, you are free to use, modify, and distribute this lab as long as you provide attribution.
+This project is licensed under the **MIT License**.
+You are free to use, modify, and distribute this lab as long as you provide attribution.